 With smartwatches, much of the appeal is in the customizable watch face anyway.
 The Fossil Q app allows you to choose different background colors and watch faces.
 You can also just press the home screen to swap out background displays.

 If you’ve seen other smartwatches that only offer foolishly colored faces, rest assured that you have plenty of other options here.

 There are classic styles, like the stainless-steel look or basic black with subdials.
 Choose from analog and digital looks.

-Go for one of the more outlandish, colorful screens.
+Go for one of the more outlandish, colorful screens (Furniture in Dubai).
 You can switch it up as you please.
 The high resolution and color gradients show up well, making the display fun to play around with.

 There are two things that I don’t like about the display.

 One is the flat bottom.
 The base of the screen is blacked out right under where the number 6 would be.
 It makes it look like something is missing.